VoloshynVasyl/Test-Task/README.md

 if you need to open Cypress Test Runner
 `yarn run cy:open`

-####Project Structure:
+### Project Structure:
 - in `integration` folder you can find all tests(feature files) in BDD format
 - in `pageObjects` folder located Page Objects(all needed pages, controls, elements and methods to work with them you can find here)
-- `stepDefinitions` folder contains `common` folder with most frequently used step definitions and sub-folders with step definitions related to some specific aria
+- `stepDefinitions` folder contains `common` folder with most frequently used step definitions and sub-folders with step definitions related to some specific area
 - `plugins` folder contains added `cypress-cucumber-preprocessor` plugin that needed for writing tests for cypress in BDD format.
 Also in the root project folder you can find `cypress.json` with config for cypress